-- WVR beneficiaries are required to be natural persons and directors at listing. - Subject to fiduciary duties to the issuer. - The suitability requirements in relation to WVR beneficiaries are set out in the WVR Guidance Letter (please see slide 6). - A beneficiary's WVRs cease in certain circumstances: - where the WVR beneficiary dies or ceases to be a director; or - where the Stock Exchange deems the WVR beneficiary to be incapacitated for the purpose of performing his/her duties as a director or to no longer satisfy the Listing Rules' requirements of a director. - This "event-based sunset" provision means that WVRs will not continue for an unlimited period of time.
+WVR beneficiaries are required to be natural persons and directors at listing, and as such are subject to fiduciary duties to the issuer.
+The suitability requirements in relation to WVR beneficiaries are set out in the WVR Guidance Letter referred to above, including that the beneficiary must be an individual who has an active executive role within the business and has materially contributed to the growth of the business through his/her skills, knowledge and/or strategic direction.

+A beneficiary's WVRs will cease in certain circumstances:

+- a) where the WVR beneficiary dies or ceases to be a director; or - b) where the Stock Exchange deems the WVR beneficiary to be incapacitated for the purpose of performing his/her duties as a director or to no longer satisfy the Listing Rules' requirements of a director.

+This "event-based sunset" provision means that WVRs will not continue for an unlimited period of time.